-(8) Infrastructure Development and Area Management.
+- Infrastructure Development and Area Management.
 Construction sites and facilities of construction units involved in base development must be considered as bases for defense purposes.
 All units and facilities in the JRA must be properly positioned and adequately protected to maximize their effectiveness.

-(9) Host Nation Support.
+During large joint operations, whether at a seaport or a land-based location, the Army Material Command may have extensive ongoing contractor support operations.
+Allowance must be made for their presence and for the resulting required special protective measures. - Host-Nation Support (HNS).
 The HN, in accordance with negotiated agreements, will assist in performing defense functions within the JRA.
 US forces may also, in coordination with the HN, be responsible for the defense of HN facilities on US bases.
-Civilian agencies of the US Government, such as the Drug Enforcement Administration and Agency for International Development, located in the HN, may also occupy US or HN bases in the JRA.
+Civilian agencies of the US Government, such as the Drug Enforcement Administration and Agency for International Development located in the HN, may also occupy US or HN bases in the JRA.